Prometheus Long-term Storage

 Results:

-• Not benchmarked, but plausibly contains lag since we're pushing from Prometheus, writing to disk, pushing to Telegraf, and pushing to InfluxDB
+• Not benchmarked, but may feature some lag due to the extra steps: pushing from Prometheus, writing to disk, pushing to Telegraf, and pushing to InfluxDB.

-• Telegraf is a queue / buffer, misconfiguration here can create data mismatches; eg. you flush your buffer too often or not often enough, Telegraf can't write as quickly as you post data etc; the outcome of misconfigurations are incompatible rates of data across the data sets which will translate to incompatible dashboards, and ultimately an untrustworthy auditing data lake.
+• Telegraf is a queue / buffer, misconfiguration of data flow will create data mismatches; eg. you flush your buffer too often or not often enough and Telegraf can't write as quickly as you post data; misconfigurations will produce incompatible rates of data across the data sets which will break dashboards, and ultimately an untrustworthy auditing data lake eg. where Prometheus has 4 measurements / second, InfluxDB might feature less result in rate() calculations diverging.

-• Introduces a new service (Telegraf), and adds extra system requirements; on avg Telegraf eats up 2-3x the amount of memory that Prometheus does
+• Introduces the Telegraf service, and adds extra system requirements; on avgerage (for my system) Telegraf eats up 2-3x the amount of memory that Prometheus does.

 Data Ingestion, Alloy

-In 2026, Alloy is the recommended way to collect Docker container metrics, via a built-in cAdvisor component.
+In 2026, Alloy is the recommended way to collect Docker container metrics, via a built-in cAdvisor component and pushing the metrics to Prometheus.

 [config.alloy]